-Exams: There will be one mid-term exam given during the session (May 27th, 11:30 am-1:00 pm) and a cumulative final exam (June 15th, 11:30 am - 2:30 pm).
+Exams: There will be one mid-term exam given during the session (June 5, 11:30 am-1:00 pm) and a cumulative final exam (June 21, 11:30 am - 2:30 pm).
 Each exam will cover material presented in class, readings scheduled outside of class, questions from quizzes, and suggested problems from the textbook.
 The exam format will be provided in the class prior to a given exam.
 You should bring a pen/pencil, a scantron, your UNC ID, and a basic calculator with you to each exam.
 Students that arrive more than 15 minutes late for an exam will not be permitted to take the exam.
-I will hold extra office hours during the week of the exam.